VIB-PSB/MINI-AC/docs/configuration_pipeline.md

 # MINI-AC parameters setting and pipeline configuration

+This document contains an overview of the pipeline parameters.
+They should be defined using the Nextflow configuration file (see below for details).

 ## Input paths

 MINI-AC has 4 main inputs that need to be given as paths or folder names, with two them being optional: